raceychan/ididi/README.md

 #### `Ignore`

-ididi takes a "resolve by default" approach, for dependencies you would like ididi to ignore, you can config ididi to ignore them.
+For dependencies you would like ididi to ignore, you can config ididi to ignore them.

 - Ignore at Graph level